Kornel Morawiecki

 Kornel Andrzej Morawiecki (3 May 1941 – 30 September 2019) was a Polish politician, the founder and leader of Fighting Solidarity (Polish: Solidarność Walcząca), one of the splinters of the Solidarity movement in Poland during the 1980s.
 His academic background was that of a theoretical physicist.
 He was also a member of the 8th legislature of the Sejm, of which was also the Senior Marshal on 12 November 2015.
-His son Mateusz Morawiecki is the Prime Minister of Poland and a former chairman of Bank Zachodni WBK.
+His son Mateusz Morawiecki was the Prime Minister of Poland from 2017 to 2023, as well as a former chairman of Bank Zachodni WBK.

 Life and career

 Morawiecki was born in Warsaw, Poland, the son of Michał and Jadwiga (née Szumańska).
 He graduated from the gimnazjum of Adam Mickiewicz in 1958 in Warsaw.
 He finished a higher degree in physics at the University of Wrocław in 1963.
 He completed his doctorate under Jan Rzewuski in Quantum Field Theory in 1970.
 He worked as a researcher at the University of Wrocław, at first in the Institute of Physics, and later in Mathematics.
 After 1973, he worked at the Wrocław Polytechnic.

 In 1968 he took part in student strikes and demonstrations.
 After the repression of the student protests, together with a group of close friends he edited, printed, and distributed pamphlets which denounced the Communist government for their repressions against the protesting students.

 Since 1979, he became the editor of the Biuletyn Dolnośląski (Lower Silesian Bulletin) together with Jan Waszkiewicz, an underground newspaper.
 He was a delegate to the First National Congress of NSZZ Solidarity.

 At the end of May 1982, together with Paweł Falicki, he founded the "Organization of Fighting Solidarity" which was a unique political opposition organization in Poland and the countries of the Soviet Bloc.
 It was the only group which from the beginning of its existence called for an end to communism in Poland and other Soviet satellites, the establishment of sovereign governments independent from Moscow therein, the breakup of the Soviet Union and separation of the USSR republics into new nation states, and the reunification of Germany within its Potsdam-imposed borders.
 While eventually all these things did in fact come to pass, at the time this program was seen as quite radical and unrealistic, even in dissident circles.

 However, Fighting Solidarity also rejected the use of violence to achieve its aims.
 After the declaration of martial law in Poland in 1981, Morawiecki became one of the most wanted people in Poland.
 In 1984, on the directive of General Czesław Kiszczak, a special team was created in the Ministry of Internal Affairs charged with observing several dozen locations in which the authorities thought he could show up.